 “… I sympathize with Julian Jaynes’s claim that something of great import may have happened to the human mind during the relatively brief interval of time between the events narrated in the Iliad and those that make up the Odyssey.” — Antonio Damasio, Ph.D., in Self Comes to Mind

 “… Scientific interest in [Jaynes’s] work has been re-awakened by the consistent findings of right-sided activation patterns in the brain, as retrieved with the aid of neuroimaging studies in individuals with verbal auditory hallucinations.” — Jan Dirk Blom, M.D., Ph.D., in A Dictionary of Hallucinations

 Click “Add to cart” above to purchase Gods, Voices, and the Bicameral Mind directly from the Julian Jaynes Society.

-The softcover edition of Gods, Voices, and the Bicameral Mind can also be ordered wherever books are sold, both in the U.S. and internationally.
+Both the hardcover and softcover edition of Gods, Voices, and the Bicameral Mind are also available via special order wherever books are sold, both in the U.S. and internationally.